hashbangcode/hashbangcode_views_examples/README.md

 # Views Available

-The following views are installed when this module is installed.
+The following Views are installed when this module is installed.
 They are all available as menu links in the "Main navigation" menu.

 ## Filter

-A list of tags that can be filtered using a single filter in a views exposed form.
+A list of tags that can be filtered using a single filter in a Views exposed form.

 - Path /example-tags-list

 ## Contextual filter

 A list of tags that can be filtered using a contextual filter.
-An attached view allows the contextual filter to be set.
+An attached View allows the contextual filter to be set.

 - Path /example-tags-contextual-filter

 ## Relationship

-A view that demonstrates the use of view relationships.
+A View that demonstrates the use of View relationships.
 In this case the relationship of User is added so that a filter can be created to look at the role of the user.